edoardopelli/csvToXlsTool/README.md

 License

-Distributed under the MIT License.
+Distributed under the BSD License.
 See LICENSE for more information.

 Contact